michaelperrygoodman/demonlord-vue/README.md

 # demonlord-vue
-this is my personal website. it is unrefined and the code is a shitty but it works so critique DEEZ
+this is my personal website. it is unrefined and the code is shitty but it works so critique DEEZ

 ## Build Setup
 ``` zsh